leon-ai/blog.getleon.ai/content/blog/getting-rid-of-dust-1-0-0-beta-4/index.md

 ---
 title: Getting Rid of Dust / 1.0.0-beta.4
-date: 2021-04-23
+date: 2021-05-01
 author: Louis Grenard
 description: After 2 years, a new release is finally out...
-Learn about technical debt and what this release contains.
+Learn about the main focus of this release and what it contains.
 ---

 👋 Hey all, the time has come...
 Like **finally**!
 I know it has been a long time.
 The project has been paused for about 2 years.
 We'll talk about the reasons of this endless pause in another blog post.

-Today, we'll focus on this new release and understand what's new, where the project is leading to and the thinking process behind some decisions.
+Today, we'll focus on the new release of [Leon](https://github.com/leon-ai/leon) and understand what's new, where the project is leading to and the thinking process behind some decisions.

 ## Main Focus